ANTOINE1128/Budget-app/README.md

 # 📖 budget app <a name="about-project"></a>

-**Budget App** The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+**Budget App** Take control of your finances effortlessly with our intuitive budget app.
+Seamlessly track, manage, and optimize your expenses, empowering you to achieve financial goals and enjoy peace of mind.
+Your path to financial well-being starts here
 ## 🛠 Built With <a name="built-with"></a>

   <ul>